Sin-tel/tokisona/reference.md

 		nanpa A li ni: nanpa A li suli e wan. o pini!

-n.b.:
+nb:
-the 'infinite' loop will not loop forever, since the highest number we can express is 100. however, you can easily get longer loops by nesting them.
+the 'infinite' loop will not actually loop forever, since the highest number we can express is 100. however, you can easily get longer loops by nesting them.

 ## comments